Terms and Conditions

 What Data Do We Collect?

-Subject to section 5.2, We do not collect any personal data from you.
-We do not place cookies on your computer or device, nor do We use any other means of data collection.
+Subject to section 5.2, We do not collect any personal data from you, nor do We use any other means of data collection.

 If you send Us an email, We may collect your name, your email address, and any other information which you choose to give Us.